stewartmcgown/uds/README.md

 sorry @ the guys from google internal forums who are looking at this

+Develoment on a web-based JS version has started [here](https://github.com/stewartmcgown/uds-web).

 ## Features

 - Upload files to Google Drive without using storage space